Local teachers speak out in Washington for a cure for a rare disease

 ENGLEWOOD — Two Englewood Elementary School teachers went to Capitol Hill to advocate for more funding for NF2 research.

 Stephanie Ham was there to support her friend and fellow first-grade teacher Lauren Hanrahan.
-The pair joined about 90 others from around the nation to bring awareness of the extremely rare genetic disease, Neurofybromatosis Type 2, Hanrahan suffers and to secure more funding for NF2 research for a cure.
+The pair joined about 90 others from around the country to promote awareness of neurofybromatosis type 2, the extremely rare genetic disease Hanrahan has, and to secure more funding for NF2 research for a cure.

+NF2 causes issues with hearing, vision and mobility and can even cause death.
 While pregnant, Hanrahan suffered three tumors on her spine and two in her ears.
-She wakes up each day not knowing if she'll be able to hear her two young children.
-NF2 causes issues with hearing, vision, mobility, and even death.
+She wakes up each day not knowing if she’ll be able to hear her two young children.

 For 24 years, participants gathered from around the country as part of the NF Network Advocacy Program, Hanrahan said.
 They’ve been instrumental in generating more than $500 million for NF research.

-Hanrahan and Ham, along with fellow advocates, urged local lawmaker's support for NF research funding through the two designated sources.
+Hanrahan and Ham, along with fellow advocates, urged lawmakers to fund NF research through the two designated sources.

 “Continued congressional funding is critical to the clinical trials that may ultimately lead to a treatment and cure for NF and related disorders,” Ham said.